Vanderbilt University, Nashville, TN

-Robert J. Carroll and Brenton Kenkel, “Prediction, Proxies, and Power,” conditionally accepted at American Journal of Political Science.
+Robert J. Carroll and Brenton Kenkel, “Prediction, Proxies, and Power,” forthcoming in American Journal of Political Science.

-Kevin A. Clarke, Brenton Kenkel, and Miguel R. Rueda, “Omitted Variables, Countervailing Effects, and the Possibility of Overadjustment,” forthcoming at Political Science Research and Methods.
+Kevin A. Clarke, Brenton Kenkel, and Miguel R. Rueda, “Omitted Variables, Countervailing Effects, and the Possibility of Overadjustment,” Political Science Research and Methods 6, no. 2 (2018).